Air Miles: Air Miles Canada

 On 31 January 2021, Lowe's and its subsidiaries Rona, Inc. and Réno-Dépôt officially ended their partnership with Air Miles; as of 1 February 2021; all of their retail and online stores stopped accepting Air Miles.
 On 31 March 2021, Liquor Control Board of Ontario ended their partnership with Air Miles and stopped accepting Air Miles at all of their retail and online store.

 In 2022, Staples Canada and the parent of Sobeys and Safeway stores ended their partnerships with Air Miles.
-Staples stopped accepting Air Miles cards in July of that year, and Sobeys and Safeway stores will begin phasing out acceptance of Air Miles after 10 August 2022.
+Staples stopped accepting Air Miles cards in July of that year, and Sobeys and Safeway stores began phasing out acceptance of Air Miles after 10 August 2022.